 What’s the difference between beta-alanine and creatine?
 Beta-Alanine works to enhance muscular endurance.
 Creatine Monohydrate is proven to increase muscular strength, power, and explosiveness.
 Therefore, the effects of each are very different, yet taken together could prove to be extremely beneficial in overall performance.

 If you’re looking to improve your athletic performance and gain a competitive advantage, then you should absolutely have beta-alanine within your supplement arsenal.
 At a clinical dose of 5 grams per serving, and loaded for a minimum of 4 weeks, Beta-Alanine is proven to increase muscular endurance, increase strength, and fight mslce fatigue, so that you can improve your peak performance.

-Want to delay your muscle fatigue, increase endurance, and level up?
+Want to delay your muscle fatigue, increase endurance, and increase your training volume?

 - Baguet A, Bourgois J, Vanhee L, Achten E, Derave W. Important role of muscle carnosine in rowing performance.
 J Appl Physiol.
 2010;109(4):1096-101.